 Project WILD's core curricular materials, the Project WILD K-12 Curriculum and Activity Guide, the Aquatic WILD K-12 Curriculum and Activity Guide, and Science and Civics: Sustaining Wildlife, are NOT for sale.
 These guides are distributed free of cost to participants at Project WILD workshops.

-Project WILD supplementary materials, however, are for sale and can be purchased by sending an order form (click link at right) to the Project WILD National Office with a check or money order.
+Project WILD supplementary materials, however, are for sale and can be purchased with a check or money order by sending an order form to the Project WILD National Office.
+To purchase materials with a credit card, please visit our on-line store.

 Project WILD's state coordinators and their facilitators (who are trained to lead workshops) conduct workshops (usually six hours long) for educators within their state.
 The Project WILD K-12 Curriculum and Activity Guide, the Aquatic WILD K-12 Curriculum and Activity Guide, and Science and Civics: Sustaining Wildlife are provided to those who participate in Project WILD Educator workshops.